Facade Inspection NYC — D.O.B. Guard Resources

 Can I file FISP early?

-How long does sidewalk shed stay up?
+How long does a sidewalk shed need to stay up?

 Related Resources

-Last updated: October 2025.
+Last updated: February 2026.
 This guide is for informational purposes only and does not constitute legal advice.

 NYC Construction Site with Modern Buildings and Crane - DOB Guard Building Violation Monitoring Service